wlillisdev/tasty_tipples/README.md

   - This page displays important information about the product.
 It shows Name, Category, Review score and product description on the top part of the card.
   - Product details give the user more information to the buyer in relation to the producer, size and alcohol content.
 It is also a collapsible accordion menu.
   - The user has the ability to type in a specific quantity or use the + or - buttons.
-  - The user adds the product to the bag if they would like to buy the product.
+  - The user adds the product to the shopping bag if they would like to buy the product.
   - When the Admin is logged in the edit and delete buttons will only appear to give the admin CRUD capabilities for the product.

   <br>